-In this paper, we documented three changes in labor market dynamics over the postwar period in the US: the strong procyclicality of labor productivity has vanished, the volatility of employment has increased with respect to output, and the volatility of wages has increased relative to output and possibly even in absolute terms.
-We presented a model to argue that the decline in labor market turnover, modelled as a reduction in the employment exit probability, can explain all three facts.
-In addition, we showed that - in principle - the decline in turnover may also have contributed to the reduction in output volatility, which happened around the same time.
+In this paper, we documented two changes in labor market dynamics over the postwar period in the US: the strong procyclicality of labor productivity has vanished, and the volatility of employment has increased with respect to output.
+We presented a model to argue that the decline in labor market turnover, modelled as a reduction in the employment exit probability, can explain these changes.